danielrebelo1/feup-esof-project/docs/README.md

 <img src="physicalarch.drawio.svg">

 Cinem8 app physical architecture follows a simple path.
-First the smartphone containing the application(cinem8.apk) is connected to an application server (flutter server), where multiple user services files are written in dart files.
-The connection between smartphone and application server is made by protocol TCP which belongs to the family of HTTP/HTTPS protocols.
-The application server gets data both from IMDb API and a databasse where the server stores data or reads data.
-The database system is firebase which helps keeping data like login, user settings and others ... .Both Database and IMDb API can be acessed with HTTP protocl.
+First the smartphone containing the application running it in dart code.
+There are a lot of users in the app, so we must save and get the details of each user storing the data in one database common to everybody.
+All the data exterior to the user informatios is stored in API server(IMDb).

 ## Logical Architecture
 ![alt text](logicalarch.jpg)